 - 50 percent want to delay their retirement for financial reasons

 The age discrimination lawyers at New York City’s Derek Smith Law Group, PLLC think you should be surprised at these results for one very simple reason.
 Workplace age discrimination is illegal.
-The primary federal law is the Age Discrimination in Employment Act of 1967 (ADEA), which broadly bans age discrimination in hiring, termination, promotion, wages and layoff decisions.
-New York State and New York City laws provide even more protections for older workers.
+The primary federal law is the Age Discrimination in Employment Act of 1967 (ADEA), which broadly bans age discrimination in hiring, termination, promotion, wages, and layoff decisions.
+New York State and New York City laws provide even more protection for older workers.

 If you are the victim of workplace age discrimination, learn your rights by contacting our law firm today.